 The Canadian Tour Guide Association of Toronto has two categories of membership:

 Guide Membership is for guides who are actively working as Toronto city tour guides or who are tour directors based in the Toronto area.
 In either case, the applicant must qualify as a local guide.
-Click on the title – Guide Membership – to learn more about Guide Membership.
+Visit our Membership Information page to learn more about Guide Membership.

 Sponsoring Membership is for Tour Operators and Destination Management Companies who wish to affiliate themselves with CTGA of Toronto and support both our educational activities and professionalism among guides.
-Click on the title – Sponsoring Membership – to learn more about the subject.
+Visit our Membership Information page to learn more about the subject.
 If you are not presently a Toronto tour guide and do not have experience as a guide, the following should be of use to you.